antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 ##[LLILC](https://github.com/dotnet/llilc) : An LLVM based compiler for dotnet CoreCLR.

-The LLILC project (we pronouce it "lilac") was started at Microsoft as an effort to produce MSIL code generators based on LLVM and targeting the open source dotnet [CoreCLR](https://github.com/dotnet/coreclr) for a number of different scenarios.
-Our first tool is a Just in Time(JIT) compiler for CoreCLR.
-Following on after the JIT we expect to produce an Ahead of Time(AOT) compiler that will generate stand alone binaries.
+The LLILC project (we pronouce it "lilac") is a new effort started at Microsoft to produce MSIL code generators based on LLVM and targeting the open source dotnet [CoreCLR](https://github.com/dotnet/coreclr).
+We are envisioning using the LLVM infrastructure for a number of senarious, but our first tool is a Just in Time(JIT) compiler for CoreCLR.
+This new project is being developed on GitHub and you can check it out [here](https://github.com/dotnet/llilc).
+The rest of this post outlines the rational and goals for the project as well as our experience using LLVM as well as the rational and goals for the project.

 ####Why a new JIT for CoreCLR?

 While the CoreCLR already has JIT, we saw an opportunity to provide a new code generator that has the potential to run across all the targets and platforms supported by LLVM.
-To enable this, as part of our project we're providing an MSIL reader that operates directly against the same common JIT interface as the production JIT (RyuJIT).
+To enable this, as part of our project we're opening an MSIL reader that operates directly against the same common JIT interface as the production JIT (RyuJIT).
 This new JIT will allow any C# program written for the .NET Core class libraries to run on any platform that CoreCLR can be ported to and that LLVM will target.